nalinsaxena0/Dairy-Goods-Sales-Analysis-Project/README.md

 Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

 #### Specifications
-- **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
+- **Data Sources**: Import data from a CSV file downloaded from Kaggle.
 - **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
-- **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
 - **Scope**: Focus on the latest dataset only; historization of data is not required.
 - **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.